-There are three ways to achieve LinkedIn success:
+There are five things you need to do to achieve LinkedIn success:

 Knowing how to use the 120 characters of your LinkedIn headline to their best effect is vital.
 It needs to contain some keywords and phrases that describe what you do.
 But also a compelling marketing message to make them want to find out more.
 One of the gurus called it making it 'clickworthy'.
-Make them want to click on your headline to access all the good stuff about you and your business in your Summary.
 Make it hit THEIR pain points.

 Complete every section of your LinkedIn profile.